arbcaio/graphicProcessing/README.md

 Luis Guilherme - lgnunees@gmail.com

 ## Project Overview
 The project is structured in multiple stages, each focusing on different aspects of graphic processing.
+There is a rendering available on 'saida.ppm'.

 ## Getting Started
 This guide will help you set up this project on Windows, including the installation of the OpenCV library required for Python.